 17.1 Bank workers are remunerated at an hourly rate appropriate to the duties performed.
 Rates are reviewed annually and must meet or exceed the National Living Wage.

-17.2 Bank workers are entitled to statutory holiday pay, which will be paid as an identifiable element of the hourly rate currently 14%, in compliance with current law, this however does not apply to overtime, overtime will be paid at the normal contractual rate.
+17.2 Bank workers are entitled to statutory holiday pay, which will be paid as an identifiable element of the hourly rate (currently 14%), in compliance with current law, this however does not apply to overtime.
+Overtime will be paid at the normal contractual rate.

-17.3 They are not eligible for incremental progression or contractual allowances unless specified in their engagement terms.
+17.3 Bank workers are not eligible for incremental progression or contractual allowances unless specified in their engagement terms.

-17.4 Clinical bank staff must maintain active professional registration and compliance with mandatory training before undertaking assignments.
+17.4 Clinical bank staff must maintain active professional registration and compliance with mandatory training before undertaking shifts.

 18. Dispute Resolution and Appeals